asbaxter/README-Generator/README.md

   ## Description

-  it is a really cool projected that generates README.md's, In fact this read me was made with the generator
+  it is a really cool project

   ## Installation

-  git clone it
+  you just install it

   ## Usage

-  use it
+  just use it silly

   ## Contribution-Guidelines

-  just ask
+  adgfagswreherh

   ## Test-Instructions

-  saf
+  sghrwehbew

   ## Contact-Me

-  If you would like to reach out feel free to email or message me on GitHub, checkout the links below<br />
+  The best way to reach me is by email, reach out if you have any questions<br />
-  Email: hello@gmail.com<br />
+  Email: blah@aol.com<br />
   GitHub:
   [Link](https://github.com/asbaxter)